 |Personal & Social Education||1|

-All pupils also take a recognised qualification in Information Communications Technology entitled the Micosoft Office Specialism (MOS).
+In year 10, all pupils also take a recognised qualification in Information Communications Technology entitled the Microsoft Office Specialism (MOS).

-In Design & Technology, girls select one subject from Food Technology, Graphics Products, Product Design and Textiles.
+In Design & Technology, girls select one subject from Food and Nutrition, Graphics Products, Product Design and Textiles.

 In addition, girls select a further subject from: